The island of Koh Rong Samloem is still Cambodia’s best-kept secret.

 How to get to Koh Rong Samloem

 If you’re journeying from Sihanoukville or picking up a transfer from Koh Rong, you can take a ferry through one of the main ferry operators (Speed Ferry Cambodia, GTVC, Buva Sea, or Island Speed Ferry).

-The travel time from Sihanoukville is roughly 45 minutes to an hour and return tickets cost $22 across all operators.
+The travel time from Sihanoukville is 45-60 minutes and return tickets cost $22 across all operators.
 Ferry transfers from Koh Rong cost $6 and the travel time is 15-20 minutes.

 Alternatively, you can take a private longtail taxi boat.
-Prices are substantially higher than a ferry transfer and naturally much slower, but they are a perfect solution when you want to travel shorter distances and travel from one to the other beach on the same Island.
+Prices are substantially higher than a ferry transfer and travel naturally much slower, but this is perfect when you want to travel shorter distances and travel from one to the other beach on the same island.